honganqi/SOR4CharacterSwapper/README.md

 game released back in July 17, 2020.
 As of writing, I don't know if this will work with v4.

+## Requirements
+This is known to work only on Windows 10.
+Microsoft .NET Framework 4.6.0 is also required but this is built into Windows 10.
+This is also known to work only with the v5 version of the game on Steam.

 ## Usage
 * Navigate to your `bigfile` is located; usually in `C:\Program Files (x86)\Steam\steamapps\common\Streets of